ealcober/Improving-Streaming/README.md

 # Improving Streaming

-## This readme differs from the one github provided: This one is for a detailed explanation of this TFG content.
+## This readme differs slightly from the one provided on github.

 # https://github.com/ealcober/Improving-Streaming.git